AristideBH/elaimant-svelte/src/routes/docs/+page.md

 By default, the class is `attracted`, but you can override with `options.attractedClass`.

-A very small (277 octet) css file is still included, mostly to style the attractation zone when `options.debug` is activated.
+A very small (277 octets) CSS file is still included, mostly to style the attraction zone when `options.debug` is enabled.

 ## Caveats